KeksiLabs/ansible-user-management-example/README.md

 ## How to setup
 `group_vars/all/users.yml` file contains list of company super admins which should gain access to all created servers.
 Remove our example data and put list of your admins over there instead.

 Create new folder inside `environments` for certain servers.
-Typically these are named like: `production`, `testing` or `clientnamehere-cluster`.
+For example these can be: `production`, `testing` or `clientnamehere-cluster`.

 Then create inventory file for the servers.
 This is an example:
 ```